demisto/content/Packs/CrowdStrikeMalquery/Integrations/CrowdStrikeMalquery/README.md

-Use the MalQuery Integration to query the contents of over a half-billion binary files, both clean and malicious, that are part of Falcon MalQuery's corpus.
+Use the MalQuery Integration to query the contents of clean and malicious binary files, which forms part of Falcon's search engine.
-This integration was integrated and tested with version xx of CrowdStrikeMalquery
+This integration was integrated and tested with version 1.0 of CrowdStrikeMalquery
 ## Configure CrowdStrikeMalquery on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.